0xtaufeeq/Git-and-Github-RVU/README.md

 ## Git vs GitHub
 As you work with Git and GitHub, you may wonder about the difference between the two.

 Git is a distributed version control system (DVCS) that allows multiple developers or other contributors to work on a project.
 It provides a way to work with one or more local branches and push them to a remote repository.
 Git is responsible for everything GitHub-related that happens locally on your computer.
-Key features provided by Git include:
+Key features provided by Git include -

-It's installed and used on your local machine
+- It's installed and used on your local machine
-Handles version control
+- Handles version control
-Supports branching
+- Supports branching
-To learn more about Git, see Using common Git commands.
+- To learn more about Git, see [Using common Git commands.](https://docs.github.com/en/free-pro-team@latest/github/using-git/using-common-git-commands)

 GitHub is a cloud platform that uses Git as its core technology.
 It simplifies the process of collaborating on projects and provides a website, command-line tools, and overall flow that allows developers and users to work together.
 GitHub acts as the "remote repository" mentioned previously in the Git section.

-Key features provided by GitHub include:
+Key features provided by GitHub include -

-Issues
+- Issues
-Discussions
+- Discussions
-Pull requests
+- Pull requests
-Notifications
+- Notifications
-Labels
+- Labels
-Actions
+- Actions
-Forks
+- Forks
-Projects
+- Projects
-To learn more about GitHub, see Getting started with GitHub.
+- To learn more about GitHub, see [Getting started with GitHub.](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github)

 ## Additional Resources -
 - [Getting started with your GitHub Account](https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account)